UoB-COMSM0110/2024-group-11/README.md

 | Game display interface    | The pattern of gold coins is not obvious and can easily be misunderstood. | Consistency and standards | 4                              | 1                                 | 4                                   | 3.00                               |
 | Difficulty selection interface | No option to increase difficulty                          | User control and freedom | 2                                | 2                                 | 3                                   | 2.33                               |

+According to Heuristic Evaluations we found that there are three issues with Severity at 3 or above which indicates that these three issues need us to solve them in time, among which There are no detailed operating instructions and I don't know how to operate and the rules of the game.
+This one The problem is the most important, its Severity is 3.33, which is the highest among all projects, which shows that it will greatly affect the user experience.

+Combining Think Aloud and Heuristic Evaluations, we found that there are several major problems:
+1. There are no detailed operating instructions, and users do not know how to operate.
+2. The game cannot be paused during the game.
+3. Some game elements are not very recognizable.

+These issues have been mentioned many times in Think Aloud and also have relatively high Severity in Heuristic Evaluations.
+This means that this will be an issue that we will focus on and solve in the next phase.
+We held group discussions and identified solutions to address these issues in the next phase.

+Solution:
+1. Added text guidance to the game to explain the rules.
+2. Add a button to pause the game in the game.
+3. Optimize the game graphics and replace the original elements with simple and easy-to-read patterns, such as giving yellow dots to coin patterns.

+I believe that after solving these problems, the quality of our games will be significantly improved.

 ### Quantitative evaluation - NASA TLX AND System Usability Scale
 ![image](https://github.com/UoB-COMSM0110/2024-group-11/blob/main/Images/NASATLX&SUS.png)